 Additional Difference Between College and University:

-When analyzing the difference between college and university, we must also take a look at some more specific distinctions like: the difference between community college and university, the difference between community college and college, the difference between institute and university, and the difference between liberal arts college and university.
+When analyzing the difference between college and university, we must also look at some more specific distinctions like the difference between community college and university, the difference between community college and college, the difference between institute and university, and the difference between liberal arts college and university.

 What is the difference between community college and university?